Swift-SOT/swifttools/swifttools/xrt_prods/pyDocs/README.md

 from swifttools.xrt_prods import XRTProductRequest
 ```

 and this `import` line is generally ommited from the examples.
+There are a small number
+of exceptions to this, covered on the [Miscellaneous methods and advanced usage](advanced.md) page.

 To use this module you will need to create an object of this class, set parameters
 in it, and submit it.
 The very simple example below is not directly